Non-commutative nature of $\ell$-adic vanishing cycles: Preliminaries

-(where $\uH \bbQ$ denotes the spectrum of rational singular cohomology).
-The second functor is constructed in \emph{loc. cit.} (based on rigidity theorems of J.~Ayoub and D.-C.~Cisinski-F.~D\'eglise, see \cite{ay14,cd16}).
-It is a symmetric monoidal functor.
+where $\uH\!\bbQ$ is the spectrum of rational singular cohomology.
+The second functor is constructed in \emph{loc. cit.} (based on the rigidity theorems due to Ayoub and Cisinski--D\'eglise, see \cite{ay14,cd16}).
+It is a symmetric monoidal functor with values in the $\oo$-category of ind-constructible $\ell$-adic sheaves.
+It follows from results of J.~Riou (see \cite{ri10}) that $\ccR^{\ell}_S(\BU_S)\simeq \Ql{,S}(\beta)=\bigoplus_{j\in \bbZ}\Ql{}(j)[2j]$.